br3ndonland/udacity-fsnd-flask-catalog/info/flask-catalog-methods.md

 I included website and image URLs, and commented them out, in case I want to use them in the future.

-Git commit at this point: Create item catalog 0dd29ab
+Git commit at this point: "Create item catalog" 0dd29ab

 ### Database creation